oasci/conda-poetry-liaison/README.md

 ## License

 Code contained in this project is released under the [MIT License](https://spdx.org/licenses/MIT.html) as specified in [`LICENSE`][license].
-This license grants you the freedom to use, modify, and distribute it as long as you include the original copyright notice contained in [`LICENSE`][license] and the following disclaimer.
+This license grants you the freedom to use, modify, and distribute it as long as you include the original copyright notice in [`LICENSE`][license] and the following notice.

 > Portions of this code were incorporated and adapted with permission from [conda-poetry-liaison](https://github.com/oasci/conda-poetry-liaison) by OASCI under the [MIT License](https://github.com/oasci/conda-poetry-liaison/blob/main/LICENSE).